 On day five, we believe that it is great to spend it by just lounging around.
 But of course, not just lazing around anywhere, we are doing it at the beach!
 If you were to visit the beach during warmer months which is from November to March, Sydney’s beaches are definitely the place to be at.
 You can do many water sports activities like surfing, water skiing, swim or perhaps just sunbathe by the beach side and get the tan going.

 Bondi Beach is famous in Sydney.
 It has inviting waves, golden sandy beach, and sparkling teal water.
 Bondi beach epitomizes the sand, sun, and surf perfectly.
 To thoroughly explore the Bondi Beach, you can also go for the Bondi-Bronte walk.
-By doing this, you will be marveled by fantastic views of Bondi’s sandstone coves and cliffs.
+By doing this, you will be marvelled by fantastic views of Bondi’s sandstone coves and cliffs.
 The breeze walk usually takes approximately an hour to be completed depending on your pace.
 With plenty of beach activities and the Bondi-Bronte walk, you definitely need to arrange your time wisely during your last and final day in Sydney.

 **Halal Tip 2: To perform prayers while exploring the energetic city of Sydney, take a look at this list of mosques around the city here List of Mosques in Sydney

 Even with this city being on the pricey side when it comes to currency rate, it is still possible to explore it on a budget.
 The smartest way and the easiest tip are of course to visit Sydney’s main attractions that are FREE.
+Enjoy yourself in Sydney.